paycoreio/docs/docs/getting-started/platform-overview.md

 ### Merchant Portal

-PayCore.io offers a Merchant Portal, which is a self-service option you can provide to your merchants.
-It allows them to monitor and manage their payments, make mass payouts, access customer data and business insights, and many more.
-PayCore.io's merchant portal is ready-to-use and either be hosted by us or your infrastructure and hence requires no development effort.
+{{custom.company_name}} offers a Merchant Portal, which is a self-service option you can provide to your merchants.
+It allows them to monitor and manage their payments, make mass payouts, access customer data and business insights, and many more. {{custom.company_name}}'s merchant portal is ready-to-use and either be hosted by us or your infrastructure and hence requires no development effort.
 If you want to know more about the Merchant Portal – you can visit the  [Merchant Portal User Guide](/products/merchant-portal/).